Hands-On Review: Blackmagic Pocket Cinema 4K

 Readers should note how many added accessories I recommended to make this camera more functional.

-I already owned many accessories needed to make this camera fit my shooting style, but you may not have any.
+I already owned many accessories to make this camera fit my shooting style, but you may not have any.

-This can be a problem if your budget is limited to the camera, a couple of lenses, and maybe some batteries.
-You can absolutely shoot this way, but you’ll have an easier time with some of the accessories mentioned.
+This can be a problem if your budget is limited to the camera, a couple of lenses, and some batteries.
+You can shoot this way, but you’ll have an easier time with some of the accessories mentioned.

 Lens choice